seillama-io/seillama-docs/docs/devops/cloud-native-toolkit/install-toolkit.md

         - `TF_VAR_server_url` is the OpenShift server URL you retrieved in the [first step](#on-openshift-console)
         - `TF_VAR_cluster_login_token` is the OpenShift login token you retrieved in the [first step](#on-openshift-console)

-7. Navigate to `200-openshift-gitops` terarform module and run the automation:
+7. Navigate to `200-openshift-gitops` terraform module and run the automation:
     ```sh
     cd 200-openshift-gitops/terraform/
     terraform init